OluwayomiOJO/OluwayomiOJO/README.md

 Currently learning AWS  ![image](https://github.com/user-attachments/assets/19ccdd28-f39c-4771-860b-79a4eaa0b134) and cloud computing.
 I am also working on relevant certifications on them.
 I attended the following educational institutions

-I studied Masters n Software Technologies at The Robert Gordon University, United kingdom and graduated with a distinction, Post graduate diploma in Data analysis/ Artificial intelligence at the Saskatchewan Polytechnic, Regina, Canada
+I studied Masters in Software Technologies at The Robert Gordon University, United kingdom and graduated with a distinction, Post graduate diploma in Data analysis/ Artificial intelligence at the Saskatchewan Polytechnic, Regina, Canada